jonnonz1/nz-statute-book/acts/public/2002/sentencing-act-2002.md

       (iv) a member of the immediate family of a person who, as a result of an offence committed by another person, dies or is incapable, unless that member is charged with the commission of, or convicted or found guilty of, or pleads guilty to, the offence concerned; and
     (b) despite paragraph (a), if an offence is committed by a person, does not include another person charged (whether as a principal or party or accessory after the fact or otherwise) with the commission of, or convicted or found guilty of, or who pleads guilty to,—
       (i) that offence; or
-      (ii) an offence relating to the same incident or series of incidents as that offence.
+      (ii) an offence relating to the same incident or series of incidents as that offence
+  - **youth mitigating factor** , in relation to an offender, means the mitigating factor in section 9(2)﻿(a) to the extent that it relates to the offender’s youth.
 (2) For the purposes of this Act,—
   (a) an offender is subject to a sentence of imprisonment until the sentence expires (in accordance with sections 82 and 83 of the Parole Act 2002):
   (ab) an offender is subject to a sentence of home detention from the date the sentence commences in accordance with section 80W, 80X, or 80Y until the sentence ends in accordance with section 80Z, except when the sentence is suspended under section 80ZG(2):